chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_data_bag_item_add.rst

 ..
 This is an included how-to.

+.. note:: You need create permissions on the parent data bag in order to create a new item within it.

 To create a data bag item in a specific data bag:

 #.
 Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.